adam-bauer-34/BMH-delayed-learning-reprod/README.md

 A final note is that you should consider using the `.yml` file provided in this directory to establish a virtual python environment that should include all of the necessary dependencies for the code to run smoothly.
 I recommend using `conda` to do this.

-To cite our working paper that uses these codes: Bauer, A. M., F. McIsaac, S. Hallegatte. *In preparation*, 2024.
-(Will update once we have an actual working paper number, and hopefully a volume and page number from a journal!)
+To cite our working paper that uses these codes: [Bauer, A. M., F. McIsaac, S. Hallegatte. *How Delayed Learning about Climate Uncertainty Impacts Decarbonization Investment Strategies*.
+World Bank Policy Research Working Paper No. WPS10743, World Bank Group, Washington DC, 2024.](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099829103282438373/idu1f2d86d77127091490d1a6df1dc342f15d10b)

-Last edited: February 2024.
+Last edited: 29 March, 2024.